Aaronabolofia/Aaronabolofia.github.io/source/_posts/Stew.md

 But not to you

 Take a peek
-to see my week
+To see my week
-there isn’t much new
+There isn’t much new

 Digest and dissect
 We’ll chat short after